nucleos/NucleosUserBundle/docs/user_manager.rst

 - ``findUsers()``

 To save a user object, you can use the ``updateUser`` method of the user manager.
-This method will update the encoded password and the canonical fields and then persist the changes.
+This method will update the encoded password field and then persist the changes.

 Updating a User object
 ----------------------